jrazec/tcc_web_app/README.md

 - Open your web browser and navigate to http://localhost:3000/user to access the users page and http://localhost:3000/admin/login in accessing the admin login page. username and password[Admin, ASD]

-Here are the API's Used:
+Here are the API's, Libraries, and Frameworks Used:

 - Express
 - Nodemon
 - Ejs
 - Mysql2
 - Bootstrap
+- Kaboom.js
 - dotenv
 - method-override